aberrant

 - aberration (noun)

-- A departure from what is normal or expected, often seen as a lapse or irregularity.
+- A departure from what is normal or expected, often in a negative sense.

 - aberrantly (adverb)